quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 This rule is named $Abs$ for lambda abstractions.
 This rule says that if you add an annotation that $x$ has type $\tau$ and the body has type $\tau'$ under that modified context, then the function has a type $\tau \rightarrow \tau'$.
 This makes sense because function application can be thought of as just substituting all occurences of $x$ with the argument in $e$.
 So if $x$ has a certain argument type $\tau$, whatever type $e$ has is what the function returns, so the whole function has type $\tau \rightarrow \tau'$.

 Notice again that all the types are mono types.
-The fact that $x$ has a mono type when typing $e$ is why that weird function with $id$ before couldn't be typed with foralls on the outside.
+The fact that $x$ has a mono type when typing $e$ is why that weird version of `applyFunction` with $id$ before couldn't be typed with foralls on the outside.
 A mono type only has one type and can't be reinstantiated in the body, $e$.

 This rule doesn't create polymorphic functions, but there will be a generalization rule which "schemifies" mono types that can be made polymorphic.

-Now the rule for let bindings:
+Now the rule for `let` exressions:
 $$
 \frac{\Gamma \vdash e_1:\sigma \qquad \Gamma, (x:\sigma) \vdash e_2 : \tau}{\Gamma \vdash \textrm{let } x = e_1 \textrm{ in } e_2 : \tau} Let
 $$

 So if the right-hand-side $e_1$ has a possibly polymorphic type scheme $\sigma$, we just add the annotation that $x$ has type $\sigma$ and type the body $e_2$.
 But It's important not to think of these rules as "finding" types for expressions.
 They are really just rules for what type assignments are valid, they don't really "do" anything in some sense.
 There could be multiple $\tau$s that satisfy this judgement, for example.
-This just says what would be valid.
+This just says what could be valid.

 Notice that the variable $x$ has a type scheme!
 This is what let-bound polymorphism is all about.
-The right-hand-side expression can have a polymorphic type and it can be used polymorphically in the body of the statement.
+The right-hand-side expression can have a polymorphic type and it can be used polymorphically in the body of the expression $e_2$.
 All polymorphism comes from let bindings, in a sense.

 The only places where variables are added to the context is lambdas and let bindings.
 Lambdas annotate variables with mono types, and lets annotate variables with type schemes.
 That's let-bound polymorphism.